Skip to Content

 *Exact measurements are listed in the recipe card below.

-First Step: Cook the skin
+Second Step: Cook the skin

-Sorry for my broken piece, but that was the heaviest I had in the kitchen which fitted.
+Sorry for my broken piece, but that was the heaviest I had in the kitchen, which fitted.

 Cook for about an hour.